-APublic fiduciary@means the individual appointed by the board of supervisors in each county, pursuant to A.R.S ' 14-5601 to conduct the affairs of the office of the public fiduciary in the county.
+"Public fiduciary" means the individual appointed by the board of supervisors in each county pursuant to A.R.S. § 14-5601 to conduct the affairs of the office of the public fiduciary in the county.

-AProtected person@means Aa minor or any other person for whom a conservator has been appointed or any other protective order has been made@as provided in A.R.S ' 14-5101(4).
+"Protected person" means "a minor or any other person for whom a conservator has been appointed or any other protective order has been made" as provided in A.R.S. § 14-5101(4).

-ARelated@ means a spouse or a person associated by blood or marriage within the fifth degree of consanguinity and affinity.
+"Related" means a spouse or a person associated by blood or marriage within the fifth degree of consanguinity and affinity.

-AThe fifth degree@ means any person by blood, adoption, or marriage as follows: a spouse, or a surviving spouse, child, grandchild, great-grandchild, parent, grandparent, great-grandparent, great-grandparent, sibling, nephew or niece, grand nephew or grand niece, great-grand nephew or great-grand niece, uncle or aunt, great uncle or great aunt, great-grand uncle or great-grand aunt, first cousin, or first cousin once removed.
+"The fifth degree" means any person by blood, adoption, or marriage as follows: a spouse, or a surviving spouse, child, grandchild, great-grandchild, parent, grandparent, great-grandparent, great-grandparent, sibling, nephew or niece, grand nephew or grand niece, great-grand nephew or great-grand niece, uncle or aunt, great uncle or great aunt, great-grand uncle or great-grand aunt, first cousin, or first cousin once removed.

-ATrainee@means a person who would qualify for certification as a fiduciary but for the lack of required experience and who is seeking to gain the required experience to qualify as a certified fiduciary by working under the supervision of a certified fiduciary to perform authorized services, as set forth in this section.
+"Trainee" means a person who would qualify for certification as a fiduciary but for the lack of required experience and who is seeking to gain the required experience to qualify as a certified fiduciary by working under the supervision of a certified fiduciary to perform authorized services, as set forth in pursuant to this section.

-AWard@means Aa person for whom a guardian has been appointed. >Minor ward=means a minor for whom a guardian has been appointed solely because of minority@as provided in A.R.S ' 14-5101(8).
+"Ward" means "a person for whom a guardian has been appointed.
+'Minor ward' means a minor for whom a guardian has been appointed solely because of minority" as provided in A.R.S. § 14-5101(8).

 - B. Applicability.
-This section applies to the appointment and certification of fiduciaries pursuant to A.R.S '14-5651(A) which provides: AExcept as provided by subsection G of this section, the superior court shall not appoint a fiduciary unless that person is certified with the supreme court.@ A.R.S '14-5651(G) provides: AThe requirements of this section do not apply to a financial institution@ For eligibility for court appointment as a guardian, conservator or personal representative, all persons, public and business entities shall hold valid certification and comply with the requirements of this section, unless exempt pursuant to this section.
-This section is read in conjunction with the ACJA '7-201: General Requirements.
-In the event of a conflict between this section and '7-201, the provisions of this section shall prevail. - C. Purpose.
-This section is intended to result in the effective administration of the Fiduciary Program and in certification of fiduciaries and fiduciary entities for performance of responsibilities in a professional and competent manner, for the protection of the public in accordance with all applicable statutes and sections.
+This section applies to the appointment and certification of fiduciaries pursuant to A.R.S. § 14-5651(A) which provides: "Except as provided by subsection G of this section, the superior court shall not appoint a fiduciary unless that person is certified with by the supreme court."
+A.R.S § 14-5651(G) provides: "The requirements of this section do not apply to a financial institution" For eligibility for court appointment as a guardian, conservator or personal representative, all persons, public and business entities shall hold valid certification and comply with the requirements of this section, unless exempt pursuant to this section.
+This section is read in conjunction with the ACJA § 7-201: General Requirements.
+In the event of a conflict between this section and ACJA § 7-201, the provisions of this section shall govern. - C. Purpose.
+This section is intended to result in the effective administration of the Ffiduciary Pprogram and in certification of fiduciaries and fiduciary entities for performance of responsibilities in a professional and competent manner, for the protection of the public in accordance with all applicable statutes and sections.